maheshrijal/vagrant-ansible-lab-virtualbox/README.md

 ## Forked From: [vagrant-iac-usecases](https://github.com/ginigangadharan/vagrant-iac-usecases/tree/master/virtualbox-ansible-lab)
 #
 ## This Vagrantfile creates 2 ansible nodes & 1 ansible engine
 #
+## Limitatations: This script will not work on WSL/WSL2

+#
 ## Steps to Run: